 Religion 320.
 Judgment, Providence, and Human Society.
-(Applied)
+(PP, Applied)

-Study of the spiritual process of judgement, both personal and societal, and the roles human choice and Divine Providence play in judgement.
-Attention given to the role of judgement in human history, the judgements that have occurred, and the changes judgement brings.
-The books of the Heavenly Doctrines, Last Judgement and Continuation of the Last Judgement will be read in full.
+Study of the spiritual process of judgment, both personal and societal, and the roles human choice and Divine Providence play in judgment.
+Attention given to the role of judgment in human history, the judgments that have occurred, and the changes judgment brings.
+The books of the Heavenly Doctrines Last Judgment and Continuation of the Last Judgment will be read in full.

 Religion 335.
 The Human Mind.
-(W, Doctrinal)
+(Rel335 W is W, Doctrinal)